Manuscript ready. Looking for a publisher.

 Again, it’s not that I didn’t have my suspicions.
 Jignesh can be rough sometimes.
 He’s arrogant and unkind and envious of other people.
 Then again, most men I talk to end up being rough, arrogant, and unkind too.
 I assumed that Jignesh was but an ordinary man with ordinary man urges.
 Forcing me to stay in my place felt like his man prerogative.

-I stood up.
-I should just go and call the police from the neighbor’s.
-But then the Men of Colt calendar on the wall that Lucille’s husband gave me as a joke for Christmas—the joke was on him; I actually liked it—reminded me that today is only November 22.
+I should just go and call the police from the neighbor’s, I though, and so I stood up, but then, the Men of Colt calendar on the wall that Lucille’s husband gave me as a joke for Christmas—the joke was on him; I actually liked it—reminded me that today is only November 22, 2012.
+Barely two weeks since Obama’s reelection.
 Jignesh never pays his share of the rent before the 30.
 And the mortgage is due on the 4.

 “What should I do?”
 I asked, looking intensely at Gage Weston’s ballsack.

-Just last Monday, Tunisha reprimanded me for prattling over the phone with a client about our wedding.
+All my dreams shattered.
+Just last Monday, Tunisha reprimanded me at work for prattling over the phone with a client about our wedding.

 “We’re going to elope to New York,” I was telling Dr. Kurash.
 “Just imagine, a beautiful, sunny day in Central Park, with lots of children running around, a butch lesbian wearing a dark suit officiating the ceremony, and us two, wearing white matching suits from Dolce & Gabbana… No, it wouldn’t be recognized in California, I’m afraid, but maybe one day, cross your fingers…”